-- 1) 12 jpeg digital images, 2000 pixels on the long edge, placed in the Assignment_2 folder on our vico_1021_ws folder on our server at: smb://shared.ohio.edu/communication/viscom-classes. - 2) 300 pixel/inch digital "contact sheets" in jpg format showing at least 50 of your camera raw images.
-It will take two sheets to hold this many.
-Place this also on our server space. - 3) A signed parental model release if you photographed anyone under 18 years of age or someone photographed in a private place.
-A hard photocopy or 200 pixel/inch JPG (@full size) on the server is OK.
+- 1) 12 jpeg digital images, 1080 pixels on the long edge, placed in the Assignment 1 folder on our vico 2521 ws server space at: afp://photoserver.viscom.ohiou.edu - 2) A digital "contact sheet" in PDF format showing at least 50 of your camera raw images.
+Please place it also on our class server space. - 3) If you photographed anyone under 18 years of age or a friend/model in a private location (not in public view), include a signed parental model release.
+A hard photocopy or PDF on the server is OK.